zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/service.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}externalName is the external reference that kubedns or equivalent will return as a CNAME record for this service.
+    <dd>externalName is the external reference that kubedns or equivalent will return as a CNAME record for this service.
 No proxying will be involved.
-Must be a valid RFC-1123 hostname (https://tools.ietf.org/html/rfc1123) and requires Type to be ExternalName.{{% /md %}}</dd>
+Must be a valid RFC-1123 hostname (https://tools.ietf.org/html/rfc1123) and requires Type to be ExternalName.</dd>

     <dt class="property-optional"
             title="Optional">